daudmalik06/Locked-WhatsApp/README.md

 using that password.

 <br>
-If you forget your password, you can click on reset and this will automatically log you out of whatsapp and will ask you for a new password.
+If you forget your password, you can click on reset and this will automatically log you out of Whatsapp and will ask you for a new password.

 # Download #